Weiss

 The input selected for conversion.

-The output type, level, muting, absolute polarity.
+The output type, level, muting, and absolute polarity.

 Power on/off.